oracle/dw-vldb-samples/direct_path/README.md

 Each SQL script has an associated LST file so you can see an example of the output without having to run them.

+The scripts need to run in a TEST fsOracle database account with priviledges to create tables.
+Ideally, use the default USERS tablespace but note that the script outputs are sensitive to your tablespace and database storage characteristics, so your output may differ from the examples given.

 DISCLAIMER:
-   -- These scripts are provided for educational purposes only.
-It is -- NOT supported by Oracle World Wide Technical Support.
+   <br/>-- These scripts are provided for educational purposes only.
+   <br/>-- They are NOT supported by Oracle World Wide Technical Support.
-   -- The scripts have been tested and they appear to work as intended.
+   <br/>-- The scripts have been tested and they appear to work as intended.
-   -- You should always run scripts on a test instance.
+   <br/>-- You should always run scripts on a test instance.
-   -- Note that they will DROP tables when they are executed.
+   <br/>-- Note that they will DROP tables when they are executed.